-Subsequent sessions will consist of a 5 minute review in the beginning and 40 minutes of active breathing.
+Subsequent sessions will consist of a shorter review period in the beginning and a longer period of active breathing.

 Go ahead and give me a call for a free 15-minute phone consultation to see if Breathwork incorporated into your psychotherapy plan is right for you.